Nano1337/benchmark-dataloader/README.md

 ### Data Preparation

-1. Run `./scripts/prepare_datasets.sh` to run the dataset preparation benchmarking.
-The output will be found in `./shards`
+1. Run `python prepare_datasets.py` to run the dataset preparation benchmarking.
+The output datasets will be found in `./shards`.
+You can view the resource usage plots in `./results/processing/plots`.

 2. Please upload `./shards` to your respective cloud storage provider.
 Here's an example for s3:
 ```bash